ibraheemdev/ibraheemca/content/posts/2020-11-30-smart-pointers-and-interior-mutability.md

 ---
 template: post
-title: Smart Pointers and Interior Mutability
+title: "Interior Mutability in Rust: Understanding The Cell Type"
-slug: smart-pointers-and-interior-mutability
+slug: rust-interior-mutability-understanding-cell
 socialImage: /media/rust-logo.png
-draft: true
+draft: false
-date: 2020-11-30T17:47:12.906Z
+date: 2020-12-09T03:43:03.938Z
-description: Today we cover smart pointers and interior mutability, by re-implementing the Cell, RefCell, and Rc types from the standard library.
-As part of that, we cover when those types are useful, how they work, and what the equivalent thread-safe versions of these types are (Arc, Mutex, and RwLock).
-In the process, we go over some of the finer details of Rust's ownership model, and the UnsafeCell type.
-We also dive briefly into the Drop Check rabbit hole before coming back up for air.
+description: Today we are going to be talking about smart pointers and interior mutability, specifically, the `Cell` type. `Cell` is a type that you come across frequently in Rust programs that it can help to have a deeper understanding of what it is and how it works.
+One of the best ways to understand `Cell` and the fundemental concepts behind its implementation is to actually write it yourself.
+So that is what we are going to do!
 mainTag: Rust
 tags:
   - Rust
-  - Crust of Rust
 ---

-_This post was derived from Jon Gjenset's stream [Crust of Rust: Smart Pointers and Interior Mutability](https://www.youtube.com/watch?v=8O0Nt9qY_vo&ab_channel=JonGjengset).
-Go watch that if you prefer watching a video over reading a blog post._
+*This post was partly derived from Jon Gjenset's stream [Crust of Rust: Smart Pointers and Interior Mutability](https://www.youtube.com/watch?v=8O0Nt9qY_vo&ab_channel=JonGjengset).*

 ### Introduction

-Today we are going to be talking about smart pointers and interior mutability.
-There are a couple of types that you come across frequently in Rust programs that it can help to have a deeper understanding of what they are and how they work.
-These types include `Arc`, `Mutex`, `Rc`, `RefCell`, `Cell`, and `Cow`.
-One of the best ways to understand these types and the concepts behind them is to actually implement themselves yourself.
+Today we are going to be talking about smart pointers and interior mutability, specifically, the `Cell` type. `Cell` is a type that you come across frequently in Rust programs that it can help to have a deeper understanding of what it is and how it works.
+One of the best ways to understand `Cell` and the fundemental concepts behind its implementation is to actually write it yourself.
+So that is what we are going to do!

 ### Cell

 The Rust standard library has a module called [`cell`](https://doc.rust-lang.org/std/cell/index.html), which contains "shareable mutable containers".
-The Rust ownership has the notion of a shared reference (`&T`) and an exlusive (mutable) reference.
+The Rust ownership has the notion of a shared reference (`&T`) and an exclusive (mutable) reference.
 Having an exclusive reference means that the borrow checker guarantees that you are the exclusive owner of the pointer, which allows you to mutate the value behind it.
 A "shareable mutable container" sounds weird at first, because you should not be allowed to mutate a value if someone else has access to it, right?
-The `cell` module provides primitives that allow shared mutability in a controlled manner under specific circumstances.
-This is often refered to as "interior mutability", because it allows mutation inside an immutable struct.
-The `cell` module contains a couple of different interior mutability primitives, but we will start of with `Cell`.
+However, the `cell` module provides primitives that allow shared mutability in a controlled manner under specific circumstances.
+This is often referred to as "interior mutability", because it allows mutation inside an immutable struct.
+The `cell` module contains a couple of different interior mutability primitives.
+In this post, we will look at `Cell`.

-Let's look at the basic API of `Cell`.
+Let's start by looking at the basic API of `Cell`.
 You can create a new `Cell` with the `new` method:

 ```rust
 // pub const fn new(value: T) -> Cell<T>